DavidFowler/flank-demo/README.md

 ![](assets/20220623_073802_image.png)

-Check in Flink that the job is running.
+Open the Flink dashboard and verify that the job is running.

 ![](assets/20220623_073826_image.png)